 - the whipped cream- I used coconut whipped cream, but you can use real whipped cream if you'd prefer.
 Here's a great tutorial on how to make homemade whipped cream

-Can I prep this vegan strawberry shortcake ahead?
-Unfortunately, this easy strawberry shortcake recipe is best prepped just before serving.
+Can I prep this recipe ahead?
+Unfortunately, strawberry shortcake is best prepped just before serving.
 You can bake the biscuits the day before but they loose their texture a bit.
 You should not assemble the biscuits + strawberries + whipped cream until *just* before serving.

-Can I make this vegan strawberry shortcake with all purpose flour?
+Can I make it with all purpose flour?
 Yes.
 Almond flour?
 Gluten-free flour?
 Another flour?
-Sorry, I haven’t tested and don’t know if they would work the same.
+Sorry, I haven't tested and don't know if they would work the same.

-Can I make this easy strawberry shortcake recipe with butter?
+Can I make it with butter?
 Yes!
 White sugar?
 Yes!
 Swap both of these at 1:1 for the coconut oil and coconut sugar in the recipe.

-This homemade strawberry shortcake was such a treat!
+Strawberry shortcake is such a treat!
 The kids gobbled them up, and I loved that they were so easy to make.